 Through his mother’s interest in African dance, Steven grew up hearing African percussion.
 At the age of six he attended a gig at Podium Grounds in Rotterdam, where he watched Senegalese percussionist Aly Ndiaye Rose play a duo show together with Lucas Merwijk.
-Ndiaye Rose played on five drums at once, fascinating to such a little boy, and so began a lifelong love of percussion.
+Ndiaye Rose played on five drums at once, fascinating to such a little boy, and so began a lifelong love for percussion.
 Right then and there, he asked his mother for lessons and they set up classes with Aly Ndiaye Rose.

 Steven took djembe lessons with Ndiaye Rose and soon began expanding to other percussive instruments, including sabar, congas, bongos, timbales, timbal and others.
-He worked on his skills as a musician not only by taking many different classes, but also by travelling to countries with different musical styles, including Senegal, Guinea, Curacao, Maroc and Brazil.
-This broadened Steven’s musical passion from African percussion to include Brazilian and Latin music.
-At home in the Netherlands, Steven played with people of many nationalities, of learning by playing in the streets.
+He worked on his skills as a musician, not only by taking many different classes, but also by travelling to countries with different musical styles, including Senegal, Guinea, Curacao, Maroc and Brazil.
+This broadened Steven’s musical passion: from African percussion to include Brazilian and Latin music.
+At home in the Netherlands, Steven played together with people of many nationalities, of learning by playing in the streets.
 Venezuelan percussionists Roberto Quintero and Orlando Poleo inspired him in this genre and taught him the importance of practice and structure.
 Combining this methodological approach to percussion with practical, street-wise learning makes Steven’s technique remarkable and the broad range of instrumental knowledge adds impressive depth.

 Photo: Wim Barzilay

 Photo: Minou Spits